mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 A Cloud-Native application[^2] is a sort of application that uses technologies that run smoothly in a cloud environment and have implemented some requirements that would not only make it more reliable in dynamic environments, but also in platforms, such as Kubernetes, which I would include: health checks, circuit breakers, bulkhead patterns, and so on.

 In order to deploy and test our serverless setup in a Kubernetes environment we will use the Code Ready Containers (CRC) environment.
 Code Ready Containers will spin up a cluster, which is an all-in-one cluster or both master and worker node, in your local machine.
-So, if you don't have it already there you can follow the installation process of this reference [here](https://code-ready.github.io/crc/#installation_gsg){:target="_blank"}.
+So, if you don't have it already there you can follow the installation process in this link [here](https://code-ready.github.io/crc/#installation_gsg){:target="_blank"}.

 ## Installing and configuring Knative